extremeheat/amaroc/README.md

 CLI tool and wrapper for Node.js [`amaro`](https://github.com/nodejs/amaro) to transpile TypeScript codebases to JavaScript via type stripping (preserving line numbers).

-When publishing Node.js packages written in TypeScript, you often need to ship JavaScript files with source maps. `amaroc` simplifies this by stripping TypeScript types with `amaro` and rewriting `.ts` imports to `.js` using `jscodeshift`, all in a single command, removing the need for source maps.
+Node.js 23 added support for TypeScript without transpilation to JS, but this doesn't work for packages in node_modules, so you still need to transpile before publish.
+Typically when publishing Node.js packages written in TypeScript after compiling with tsc, you need to ship JavaScript files with source maps to retain line numbers in stack traces. `amaroc` simplifies this by replacing TypeScript syntax with whitespace with `amaro` and rewriting `.ts` imports to `.js` using `jscodeshift`, all in a single command, removing the need for source maps.
 It’s perfect for `prepack` scripts and respects `.gitignore` for seamless use.

 **Note that Node.js 23 or newer is required for TypeScript support without transpilation, but this package will work on Node.js 20+** so you can use it in release CI workflows with older Node.js versions.